U3B5HMD/hackmud/HACKING_GUIDE.md

 latest | strategy |
 ```

 This is the splash page of the corporation.
-Every tier 1 corporation has a
+Every Tier 1 corporation has a
 similar layout.
 The most important pieces of information are "latest | strategy
 |".
-These are the commands your going to use to find the passwords and projects
+These are the commands you're going to use to find the passwords and
-needed to extract NPC locs from the corp.
-What we're missing right now is a
+projects needed to extract NPC locs from the corp.
+What we're missing right now
-`key`.
+is a `key`.

-#### Get the Key and Secret Page
+### Get the Key and Secret Page

-Run `emucorp.public{}`.
+Run `<corpname>.public{}`.
 You should see something like this:

 ```
 Please specify a command with command:"<command name>",